Queen Elizabeth & Prince Philip Arrive in Australia, Visit Canberra

 Earlier today, the visit’s official schedule began, with Queen Elizabeth holding an audience with the Governor-General in the morning; before she and Prince Philip boarded Admiral’s Barge for a trip across Lake Burley Griffin in the afternoon.
 They then visited the Floriade Flower Festival, which officially closed its doors to the public this past Sunday.
 When the organisations learnt the Queen was coming mere days after show closed, it was declared that one more day couldn’t hurt (just don’t ask the approximate 100,000 tulips which were de-bulbed because they were below standard).

 In the late afternoon, Queen Elizabeth and Prince Philip – the Queen in her second change for the day (from a lavender dress, coat and hat to a pink jacket and green floral skirt) – inspected the gardens of Government House, before the Queen planted a tree in the gardens to mark the couple’s sixteenth visit to Australia.

 Read more about the Queen and Prince Philip’s visit to Australia here.Filed under British Royals

-Tagged Australia, Elizabeth II, Flower Show, Governor-General Bryce, Official Visit, Prime Minister Gillard, The Duke of Edinburgh.
+Tagged Australia, Elizabeth II of the United Kingdom, Flower Show, Governor-General Bryce of Australia, Official Visit, Prime Minister Gillard of Australia, The Duke of Edinburgh.